 [In the kibbutzim] the Jews had abolished the system of wages, applying more generally the ways of the monks in their monasteries, and understanding the value of work just like the first community of Jerusalem.
 They share their goods and their work, as it is written in Acts 4:32–34: “All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had… there were no needy persons among them.”

-Despite the historical inaccuracy of referring to the New Testament’s community of early Christians in Jerusalem as monks living in monasteries -a Middle Age phenomenon-, it is clear that after his experiences working and living in the kibbutzim, Gauthier arrived at the conclusion that Christians should learn from these Jews how to fulfill the Christian beatitudes regarding social issues.
+Despite the historical inaccuracy of referring to the New Testament’s community of early Christians in Jerusalem as monks living in monasteries—a phenomenon that dates back only as far as the Middle Ages— it is clear that his experiences working and living in the kibbutzim drove Gauthier to the conclusion that Christians should learn from these Jews how to fulfill the Christian beatitudes regarding social issues.
 His aspiration was for Catholic priests to learn from this new Jewish way of life, and to use it as inspiration for a new apostolate oriented toward the vast majority of modern-day society which, being largely secular, would no longer accept clericalism and paternalism.
 He thought that this experience could provide tools for worker-priests serving in working-class neighborhoods such as the Paris suburbs.

 Hence, he made an agreement with Kibbutz Ginosar, on the northern shore of the Lake Tiberias, and began bringing over groups of Christian volunteers—members of the fraternity he founded—to work in the different manufacturing and agricultural branches for a period of six months side by side with kibbutz members “in great friendship,” while studying Hebrew in the kibbutz ulpan (the Israeli system for adult Hebrew learning).
 The success of this partnership eventually went so far as to reach the ears of Pope John XXIII who in 1960 delivered a special greeting to the kibbutz for their hospitality toward the many Christian pilgrims who had sojourned there, as reported in the Israeli press: